bored-engineer/git-bundle/README.md

 	}
 }
 ```
-When [Parse](https://pkg.go.dev/github.com/bored-engineer/git-bundle#Parse) returns the `*bufio.Reader` position will be at the start of the [git packfile](https://git-scm.com/book/en/v2/Git-Internals-Packfiles) section and can be directly read/used by another package such as [go-git's
+When [Parse](https://pkg.go.dev/github.com/bored-engineer/git-bundle#Parse) returns, the `*bufio.Reader` position will be at the start of the [git packfile](https://git-scm.com/book/en/v2/Git-Internals-Packfiles) section and can be directly read/passed to another package such as [github.com/go-git/go-git/v5/plumbing/format/packfile package](https://pkg.go.dev/github.com/go-git/go-git/v5@v5.13.0/plumbing/format/packfile).
-plumbing/format/packfile package](https://pkg.go.dev/github.com/go-git/go-git/v5@v5.13.0/plumbing/format/packfile).

 Similarly, when [(*Bundle).WriteTo](https://pkg.go.dev/github.com/bored-engineer/git-bundle#Bundle.WriteTo) is used only the bundle header will be written to the provided `io.Writer`, appending the actual packfile contents is left as an exercise for the user.